 How long do we get access to the material?

-Plan for between 1-4 hours per week for five weeks to watch and digest the content and complete the homework.
-That being said, you don’t have to finish the course within five weeks.
-You have access to the course website for one year so that you can complete it at your pace.
-You just will need to complete the course content to get your certificate and get your hours from Yoga Alliance (if desired).
-You get to download and keep all material.
+But you don’t have to finish the course within six weeks!
+You have access to the course website for a full year so that you can complete it at your pace.
+You just need to complete the course within that year to get your certificate and for CEUs from Yoga Alliance, if desired.
+You get to download and keep all course material forever.

 Is this a “live” course?
 Can I take it whenever I like?